john-kelly/elm-postgrest/README.md

 The design of the package is based on 2 central ideas:

-1.  **The PostgREST specification is not important to application authors.** More generally, the Transfer Protocol (HTTP) and the Interchange Format (JSON) are often inessential details of the data request layer of your application.
-Therefore, where applicable, requests are thought of at the level of "REST requests built from a schema" rather than "HTTP requests transfering JSON data".
+1.  **The PostgREST spec is not important to application authors.** More generally, Transfer Protocols (HTTP) and Interchange Formats (JSON) are implementation details of an application.
+That's why in elm-postgrest, requests are thought of as "REST requests built from a schema" rather than "HTTP requests transfering JSON data".

-2.  **Invalid PostgREST requests are equivalent to runtime errors.** And, because this is Elm, you should not be able to generate runtime errors!
-Therefore, where feasible, invalid requests generate compiler errors rather than HTTP errors.
+2.  **Invalid PostgREST requests should be compiler errors.** HTTP errors caused by improperly constructed HTTP requests are, in many ways, equivalent to runtime errors.
+And, because this is Elm, you should not be able to generate runtime errors!
+That's why in elm-postgrest, where feasible, invalid requests are compiler errors.

 ## Example